jss367/antools/README.md

 It will skip files that are already in your upload log.

 There's an API though... should I just use that?

+File notes:

+In the front matter, you can't have double quotes (") in the text, and you can't have colons in the titles